jupyterlite/jupyterlite/docs/migration.md

 `jupyterlite` package.

-The `jupyterlite-core` package provides the core functionality for building JupyterLite websites CLI
+The `jupyterlite-core` package provides the core functionality for building JupyterLite websites and CLI
 [extension points](https://jupyterlite.readthedocs.io/en/latest/howto/extensions/cli-addons.html).
-Currently it only includes a JavaScript kernel that runs in Web Worker.
-If you would like to include a Python kernel in your deployment yyou will have to first install it before building the JupyterLite site.
+Currently it only includes a JavaScript kernel that runs in a Web Worker.
+If you would like to include a Python kernel in your deployment you will have to first install it before building the JupyterLite site.
 For example with:

 ```